-The primary difference between Elder law attorneys and Estate Planning Attorneys is that elder law deals with the unique issues that face elderly clients.
+The primary difference between Elder law attorneys in Jacksonville and a Jacksonville Estate Planning Attorney is that elder law lawyers deal with the unique issues that face elderly clients including nursing home, long term care, and asset protection.
 Many of the procedures are similar, but what is acceptable in Jacksonville estate planning can be devastating for elder law purposes.
-Florida Elder Law can be thought of Estate Planning with an emphasis on making sure the individual or their spouse is not disqualified for benefits they may need as they continue to age.

-It often involves planning for long term care insurance, protecting assets, and making sure Medicaid and veteran's benefits are available.
+Elder law attorneys often create documents which help with planning for long term care, insurance, protecting assets, and making sure Medicaid and veteran's benefits are available.

-As a senior citizen special needs person or a family member of one, there are unique challenges that come with aging and incapacity.
-Whether it is protecting your life savings, knowing your assets will be distributed properly when you pass away, or obtaining government benefits an elder law attorney can help determine which options make sense for you.
+As a senior citizen, special needs person, or a family member of one, there are unique challenges that must be addressed with aging and incapacity.
+Whether it is protecting your life savings for yourself or a surviving spouse, knowing your assets will be distributed properly when you pass away, or obtaining government benefits a Jacksonville elder law lawyer can help determine which options make sense for you.

 You may be overwhelmed and frustrated about your particular circumstances.
 For example, if your spouse is ill and needs nursing home care, perhaps you are worried about whether you qualify for Medicaid to pay for that care, or whether all of your hard-earned savings will be drained if you don’t qualify.
 Maybe you have heard horror stories about elder couples being forced to get divorced to keep one spouse from having to drain their life savings to pay for nursing home care for the other.
 Perhaps you have not created your Living Will or thought about establishing a Trust to make sure your assets are distributed properly.
 Or maybe you have a simple question about creating a Power of Attorney.

-Our first job is to listen to you and find out what your goals are.
+Our first job is to listen to you!
+Next our Jacksonville elder law lawyers determine what is important to you and what your goals are.
 Because of our education and training, we know how to offer you step-by-step solutions designed for your particular circumstances.
-As attorneys who are overseen by the Florida Bar, we have a legal and ethical responsibility to lay out all of your options, then come to an agreement with you on what is best for you and your family.
+As attorneys we have a legal and ethical responsibility to lay out all of your options, then come to an agreement with you on what is best for you and your family.
 As mentioned previously, we will associate with our network of experts in the field of elder care, such as nursing home care, elder exploitation, tax situations, and family law matters.